 Lots of folks spend a lot of time doing cardio as a way to manage stress, clear their minds or fulfill a doctors request be more active.
 It sounds reasonable enough as it’s technically free and can be done anywhere, in any number of ways which makes it really convenient.
 When something is free, we rarely question its merits the way we do when we have to invest or pay for it.
 Investing time is quite expensive for all of us, especially if what’s pro-ported to be so beneficial, may do more damage than good for many of us if inappropriately prescribed.
 This is because most people assume exercise should be aggressive, stressful and induce soreness or pain while leaving you exhausted to be effective.
 I can honestly say from my own personal experience, and that of my clients over many years, that cardio exercise is not for everyone, even though everyone alive has a functioning cardiovascular system.
 Nor does it always enhance or increase our ability to maintain structure and produce positive returns on our invested time.
 Assuming so, is yet another one size fits all approach, and individuals tend to have varying abilities to adapt to the stress of cardio exercise.

-Everyone has varying degrees of tolerance to physical stress as well as metabolic efficiency so what grants results for one person very often does nothing for the next person and may do damage many other folks.
-Our exercise efforts will challenge our bodies, and therefore our internal environments where our cells will need to respond, adapt to, and continue providing their respective roles in keeping us going, maintaining structure through homeostasis.
+Everyone has varying degrees of tolerance to physical stress as well as metabolic efficiency so what grants results for one person very often does nothing for the next person and may actually do damage for many other folks.
+Our exercise efforts will challenge our bodies, and therefore our internal environments where our cells will need to respond, adapt to, and continue providing their respective roles in keeping us going and maintaining structure through homeostasis.
 (Ray Peat Ph.D, 2012) This process of identifying the tolerance thresholds in each client has proven beneficial for almost all of the many varying goals our clients present with.
 Many have pre-existing physical health concerns to account for and the risks can often outweigh the benefits of doing cardio for many individuals.
 All of us come into an exercise setting with both strengths and weaknesses which may become more pronounced once we start challenging our systems for any length of time.
-Muscle and fascial tissue tension weaknesses or patterns can greatly impact our exercise experience.
-Inefficient neuromuscular contractile capabilities can greatly reduce our desired outcomes from any form of exercise or physical movement (Greg Roskopf, 2013).
-If these mechanisms exist in a stressed system, for example, a person with compromised glycogen stores, cardio may only add to the overall stress profile, rather than do any good.
+Muscle and fascial tissue tension generating capabilities and weaknesses or long term strength patterns can greatly impact our exercise experience.
+Inefficient neuromuscular strength can greatly reduce our desired outcomes from any form of exercise or physical movement (Greg Roskopf, 2013).
+If these mechanisms exist in a stressed or undernourished system, usually, we dont know about it.
+If, for example, a person with compromised glycogen stores (low muscle energy stores) does cardio it may only add to the overall stress of their daily lifestyle, rather than do any good.
 A case in which risk clearly outweighs benefit.

 Changing body composition and strengthening the heart is obtainable from most forms of exercise particularly if diet and lifestyle factors are dialed in and consistently managed along with identifying stressors that are part of a persons daily experience.
 Our metabolisms respond well when we make an effort toward matching our activities with how we are living and nutrition plays a huge role in our response to daily stress, including stress that is brought on by exercise.
 Approaching exercise curiously to gain a better understanding how we function, individually, can open the door to obtaining a stronger, healthier, feel good version of yourself.
 This is all based on the individual and how we approach exercise prescription when working with our clients.